Flwrian/JavaChessEngine/README.md

 # Chess Game + Engine
 This is a chess game and engine written in Java.
 Note that this is a work in progress and is not finished yet.
 There are a lot of things that need to be done.
 If you want to help, feel free to do so.
+I'm still learning new things and trying to play better chess too :)

 ## Need to do
 - [ ] Add a GUI